Get a free estimate

 The Southeast's bug population includes 5 scary bugs worthy of a Halloween film.
-Halloween is about cute children's costumes.
+Halloween is about cute children's costumes, trick or treating, and candy.
 But, we also find time for monster movies that scare us year after year.
 The following bugs are real-life monsters and common home invaders.

 Just like every good monster film, real life has a hero too.
-Waynes is here to help win your fight with these real-life monsters.
+Waynes Pest Control is here to help win your fight with these real-life monsters.

 If you have any questions about these scary bugs, call Waynes at 866.WAYNES1 or contact us here!

 Any bug that sucks your blood is a scary monster.
-Adult mosquitos near the end of their life cycles around Halloween though, so they come in at #5.
+Adult mosquitoes near the end of their life cycles around Halloween though, so they come in at #5.

 Adults survive until the weather drops below 60 degrees Fahrenheit, so don't let the first cold snap around Halloween fool you.
 Plus, their eggs can survive all winter in a half-inch of water.
 These blood-thirsty insects will be a threat for some time in the Southeast.

-Still, mosquitos are worse than any on-screen vampire because they carry infectious diseases.
+Still, mosquitoes are worse than any on-screen vampire because they carry infectious diseases.
 Malaria, Dengue, and West Nile spread from the bite of a mosquito.

 Prevention of these vampire-like insects involves removing their breeding grounds.
-Empty water holders like bird baths and flowerpots.
-Cleaning gutters is another good idea.
+Emptying water holders like bird baths and flower pots -- and cleaning gutters is another good idea.
 Debris in gutters makes standing water that creates another breeding ground for mosquitoes.
-A bug repellent of 20% DEET will keep these blood suckers at bay.
+A bug repellent of 20% DEET will keep these bloodsuckers at bay.